 WHAT MATERIALS CANNOT BE SUBLIMATION PRINTED?

 As dye Sublimation is always performed on a polyester, polymer or polymer coated item, materials such 100% cotton are not suitable as the natural fibres have no pores to open to accept the image.
-Cotton can be sublimated but the image will fade with a few washes making a 50% polyester 50% cotton weave a required minimum.
+Cotton can be sublimated but the image will fade with a few washes making 50% polyester 50% cotton weave a required minimum.
+100% Polyester will always produce deeper colours.

 WHAT EQUIPMENT IS NEEDED FOR SUBLIMATION PRINTING?

-Dye Sublimation High Capacity Ink cartridges for the Ricoh printer
+Dye Sublimation High Capacity Ink cartridges for the Virtuoso printer

 Heat Press for flat material

-Ricoh is now the chosen printer for sublimation.
-The special high capacity inks mean no ‘bulk feed ink system is needed’ The new Ricoh printers offered by Mega have very high print speeds, a self cleaning print head and high ink dispersion rates to prevent ink blockages.
+Virtuoso is now the chosen printer for sublimation.
+The special high capacity inks mean no 'bulk feed ink system is needed' The new Virtuoso printers offered by Mega have very high print speeds, a self-cleaning print head and high ink dispersion rates to prevent ink blockages.
 They use print head technology with virtually no heat being generated which means the ink does not sublimate in the printer.
-‘Bubble Jet’ printers from manufactures such as HP, Cannon and Lexmark heat the ink in the head to force droplets onto the paper.
+'Bubble Jet' printers from manufactures such as HP, Cannon and Lexmark heat the ink in the head to force droplets onto the paper.
 This means all these types of printers are unsuitable for use with sublimation inks that react to heat.

 The constant even pressure and variable temperature control make a Sublimation Heat Press essential.
-Mugs will obviously not fit in a flat bed press so a special Mug Press can be purchased or alternatively the printed image adhered to the mug and the two placed in a domestic oven for 10 minutes.
+Mugs will obviously not fit in a flatbed press so a special Mug Press can be purchased.

 Sublimation Printing can be used in conjunction with other manufacturing processes.
 For example; clear or white PVC sheet can be sublimated and then allowed to cool in the flat.
 The printed plastic can then be vacuum formed.
 A video resource is available from Mega which shows a vacuum forming tool being made on a laser cutter and the clear PVC being sublimated before it is vacuum formed to produce a colourful three dimensional light switch cover for a child’s room.
 Another example of sublimation printing and thermo-forming is with foam board.
 This can be printed and when it is still warm from the press formed into shapes using a simple press forming tool.